Find Grad Schools

 100% Women

 The University of Texas at Austin comes in at #17 on our list of the most popular colleges offering master's degrees in historic preservation and conservation.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 3 people received their master's degree in historic preservation and conservation from UT Austin.
+Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to historic preservation and conservation that offer master’s degrees.